Ondra97/X-SaveStargatePlugin/README.md

 # 🚀 SaveStargate Tweet Helper

-Chrome/Brave extension for easily adding #SaveStargate and other presets to tweets.
+Chrome/Brave/Microsoft Ede,Opera extension for easily adding #SaveStargate and other presets to tweets.
+- Tested only on Brave

 ## 📋 What It Does